NiryoRobotics/niryo_one_industrial_demonstrators/README.md

 # Niryo One Demonstrator

-You will find here five demonstrators you can make with Niryo One
+You will find here six demonstrators you can make with Niryo One

+* Multirobot production line example (Two robots + vision kit + conveyor needed)

 * Visual picking with Artificial Intelligence (vision kit needed + Tensorflow)